 - Conviction for a crime that was later pardoned by the Governor of Texas or the US President

-Record Sealing and Orders of Nondisclosure
+Record sealing and orders of nondisclosure

-When a record has been sealed, only a small group of government agencies and select entities specified in your agreement will be able to view your criminal.
+If you petition for nondisclosure, you are asking for your record to be sealed, not cleared, as it would be with an expunction.
+If your record is sealed, only a small group of government agencies and select entities specified in your agreement will be able to view your criminal history.
 That being said, there are some crimes that will always show up on a criminal background check in Texas.

 - Aggravated kidnapping